 “It’s an imaginary conversation with Beethoven,” he explains with an impish laugh.
 “I did computer variations on some Beethoven music and for each variation I had this conversation: ‘Well Ludwig, what would you think if I put the cellos up here and only play every other note?’ or whatever.
 Of course, the difficulty was to get poor Beethoven to understand what a loudspeaker was.
 That was a terrible shock to him.”

-‘Good Morning Ludwig’ was first commissioned by TBA21, an international arts foundation headed up by Francesca von Habsburg, an alumni of St Martin’s whose own family has long been very wealthy patrons of the arts.
+‘Good Morning Ludwig’ was first commissioned by TBA21, an international arts foundation headed up by Francesca von Habsburg, an alumnus of St Martin’s whose own family has long been very wealthy patrons of the arts.
 Yes, we’re talking the von Habsburg family, Francesca’s husband being the son of the last crown prince of Austria-Hungary.
 The piece was written to be played through TBA21’s Morning Line, an audio system cum huge sculpture which is designed to project sound into specific areas, creating a spatial experience of the music.

 This rarified world of academic classical music and high art, an alternative jet stream of monied patrons and international art biennials, is the one that Peter Zinovieff inhabits.
 It’s a place where reissues of old material on boutique record labels, while delightful, aren’t especially important.
 It’s also a place that doesn’t mean much to most people who are interested in Zinovieff, though.
 It’s his role as the inventor of the much-loved VCS3 and EMS’s other synths that excites the electronic music community.